 - If the edition is part of a series, the series title is cited after the indication of the editor (in Roman letters, not in italics).

-- With PL and PG no editor, place or year needs to be given, as they are in nearly all cases meaningless.
+- With PL and PG no editor, place or year needs to be given.
 Also there is no ed.
 PL, just plain PL.

 - If there is more than one editor of a volume, please cite as ‘X and Y’ or ‘X, Y and Z’.

-- Biblical citations: Please give the book’s name in the full English version and add chapters and verses in Arabic numerals: ‘Matthew 15.3’; but use ‘II Corinthians 2.3’.
+- Please give the book’s name in the full English version and add chapters and verses in Arabic numerals: ‘Matthew 15.3’; but use ‘II Corinthians 2.3’.

 Augustine of Hippo, Epistulae, ed.
 Alois Goldbacher, CSEL 34, 2 vols (Vienna, 1895-1898).